 Digital Asset Management is evolving

 Digital asset management (DAM) continues to improve and evolve over time.
-Starting from databased image banks to media banks and ending as content hubs.
+Starting from databased image banks to media banks and ending as Content Hubs in the MarTech stack.

 As corporates demand more effective ways to store and leverage assets, the discipline is required to move forward into a more integrated, comprehensive whole.
 DAMs are becoming integrated content hubs incorporating vast integrations and API:s with third party applications.